Dimensional reduction for sampled priors and application to photometric redshift distributions: Motivation

 \section{Motivation}

 Consider an inference in which we have a vector of observable summary statistics \vecc\ that we are using to constrain a set of parameters of interest \vecq.
-There is a model $\hatc(\vecq,\vecn)$ for the observables which involves the parameters of interest, but also a vector \vecn\ of nuisance parameters.
-We wish to characterize the Bayesian posterior probability
+There is a model $\hatc(\vecq,\vecn)$ for the expectation value of the observables which involves the parameters of interest, but also a vector \vecn\ of nuisance parameters.
+We wish to characterize the Bayesian posterior density

-where $\likeli(\vecc | \vecq, \vecn)$ is a known likelihood function of the data, and $p(\vecq)$ and $p(\vecn)$ are priors on the parameters.
-This posterior is complex enough that it requires approximation by the output of a Markov Chain (MC) wandering across the space $(\vecq,\vecn).$
+where $\likeli(\vecc | \vecq, \vecn)$ is a known likelihood function of the data, and we assume that the priors on $\vecq$ and $\vecn$ are separable to $p(\vecq)$ and $p(\vecn)$.\footnote{Following the nomenclature for the elements of Bayes's formula in, \eg, \url{https://en.wikipedia.org/wiki/Posterior_probability}.} This posterior is complex enough that it requires approximation by the output of a Markov Chain (MC) wandering across the space $(\vecq,\vecn).$ Implicit in \eqq{eq:posterior} is that the prior $p(\vecn)$ is independent of the likelihood $\likeli$ for $\vecc,$ \eg\ the prior on $\vecn$ has been constrained using data that are distinct from those entering the likelihood.

-The scenario we address here is when \emph{the prior $p(\vecn)$ is itself known only from a set of samples of $\vecn$ from this distribution.} Most MC samplers require that the posterior (and hence the prior and likelihood) be an evaluable function of any value of the parameters.
+The scenario we address here is when \emph{the prior $p(\vecn)$ is not available in evaluable form, rather we have only a set of samples of $\vecn$ known to be drawn from this distribution.} Most MC samplers require that the posterior (and hence the prior and likelihood) be an evaluable function of any value of the parameters.
 It is the general task of density estimators to convert the samples of $\vecn$ into an evaluable $p(\vecn).$ But when \vecn\ is of high dimension, two problems arise: first, there may be insufficient available samples to create a viable density estimator; second, sampling of the posterior in (\ref{eq:posterior}) becomes infeasible if the MC must traverse a high-dimensional space.

 A concrete example, which motivated this paper's work, is when the observable data \vecc\ are the binned 2-point correlation functions of cosmic fields derived from a catalog of galaxies; the parameters of interest are cosmological quantities such as the matter density $\Omega_m,$ the amplitude of density fluctuations $\sigma_8,$ etc.; and the nuisance parameters $\vecn$ include the coefficients of some linear expansion of the redshift distributions $n(z)$ of the galaxies being observed: